-Failure to diagnose and treat cancer in time to make a difference is usually a claim against a radiologist, primary care doctor or internal medicine physician.
+Failure to diagnose and treat cancer in time to make a difference is usually a claim against a radiologist, primary care doctor, or internal medicine physician.
 Like all professionals, doctors do carry liability insurance to protect themselves.
-And like all personal injury cases, there are a variety of statute of limitations for medical malpractice cases, which is why it is best to consult with our Miami medical malpractice attorney as soon as possible if you think you have a case.
+And like all personal injury cases, there are a variety of statutes of limitations for medical malpractice cases, which is why it is best to consult with our Miami medical malpractice attorney as soon as possible.

 In a medical negligence case, we must establish through evidence these three elements: the medical professional or entity rendered substandard care, the negligence caused some type of injury, and the patient suffered damages as a result.

 At The Law Offices of Sean M. Cleary, we review and represent cancer misdiagnosis cases, many of which have early screeners such as mammograms for breast cancer, colonoscopies for colorectal cancer, or PSA tests for prostate cancer.
-If these screenings are not performed properly, or the results are misinterpreted, then a patient may not be properly diagnosed and not receive the care that he or she needs.
-This delay in diagnosis or misdiagnosis may hinder his or her recovery time, cause him or her to endure more aggressive treatment.
+If these screenings are not performed properly, or the results are misinterpreted, then a patient may not be properly diagnosed and not receive the care that they need.
+This delay in diagnosis or misdiagnosis may hinder their recovery time, cause them to endure more aggressive treatment.